Enneagram – What Type Are You?

 The Enneagram refers to the nine basic personality types and how they relate to one another and the world.
 If you aren’t familiar with the Enneagram, there is a wonderful book called The Wisdom of the Enneagram: The Complete Guide to Psychological and Spiritual Growth for the Nine Personality Types by Don Richard Ruso and Russ Hudson.

-One of my best friends just returned from a conference on the Enneagram.
-Her being there reminded me of our interest in the subject for some time.
 Initially, we liked the novelty of finding your own personality type and then using this information to “type” others.
 However, we soon found the real power was in the knowledge of understanding more about yourself and your interaction with other personality types.

 Know Yourself and Know Others